flimflam-austin/hugo-cms-test/content/quick_reads/20200207-cornoavirus-update/index.md

       * More than 300 suspicious cases tested negative; 60+ cases still pending (representing people in 37 states).

-      * CDC: _“…it’s unclear how easily or sustainably this virus is spreading between people.”_
+      * CDC:_“…it’s unclear how easily or sustainably this virus is spreading between people.”_
     _key: e089e176ea6a
   - order: 4
+    useCheckmark: false
     body: >-
       ## DO YOU NEED A MASK?